-Paragraph 6(3) of the Act and paragraph 2(b) of the Regulation exclude qualifying insurance or annuity contracts from the application of the Regulation 91-50794-101 respecting Trade Repositories and Mandatory Central Counterparty Clearing of Derivatives Data Reporting (chapter I 14.01, r.
+Paragraph 6(3) of the Act and paragraph 2(b) of the Regulation exclude qualifying insurance or annuity contracts from the application of the Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
 1.1).
 A reinsurance contract would be considered to be an insurance or annuity contract.